alphaprinz/noobaa-core/docs/NooBaaNonContainerized/NooBaaCLI.md

 #### Flags -
 - `name` (Required)
     - Type: String
-    - Description: Specifies the name of the account.
+    - Description: Specifies the name of the root account.

 - `iam_name`
     - Type: String
-    - Description: If updating an IAM account, specifies the name of the IAM account.
+    - Description: If requesting an IAM account, specifies the name of the IAM account (owned by root account).

 - `access_key`
     - Type: String